adonisjs/v6-docs/content/docs/digging_deeper/transmit.md

 ### Channel Names

 Channel names are used to identify the channel.
-They are case-insensitive and must be a string.
+They are case-sensitive and must be a string.
 You cannot use any special characters or spaces in the channel name except `/`.
 The following are some examples of valid channel names:

 ```ts
 transmit.broadcast('global', { message: 'Hello' })